TiagoMJFlores/tiagomjflores.github.io/_appstore/walkzone.md

 The current prototype only have the base functionality.
 Currently WALK zone allows the generation of random routes from the user's current geographic location according to a user-defined travel time in minutes.
-The app gives currencies at waypoints (gamification component) and sometimes shows augmented reality content.
+The app gives coins for each complete route (gamification component) and sometimes shows augmented reality content in some waypoints.

 ## Technology